graceloo94/UECM3033_assign2/report.md

 A chosen image with resolution of 1000x800 pixels is uploaded and read in the r,g,b format which is a 3 dimensional matrix.
 Then, we find the U,$\Sigma$ and V of the red, green, blue matrices respectively by using scipy.linalg.svd.
 Next, we find the non zero elements in $\Sigma$ by using numpy.count_nonzero.
 A lower resolution matrix is formed by keeping the first 30 non zero elements in $\Sigma$, and setting the other non zero elements to zero.
 The process can be repeated to find a better resolution matrix for the image as shown in the figures above.

-To prevent any loss of information for the matrix, we first create a copy of the original $\Sigma$ for all the red, green blue matrices such as Sred.copy.
+To prevent any loss of information for the matrix, we first create a copy of the original $\Sigma$ for all the red, green, blue matrices such as Sred.copy.
 After this, we will start to keep the first n non zero elements and setting the others to zero.
 The new $\Sigma$ generated for each r, g, b matrices is then converted from (800,1) into (800,1000) by using scipy.linalg.diagsvd to perform dot multiplication for U,$\Sigma$,V by using numpy.dot.
 Thus, a new matrix can be created to generate images of lower or better resolutions.

 What is a sparse matrix?